Castrovalva (Doctor Who): Plot

 After his regeneration at the end of Logopolis, the Fifth Doctor is still weak, and his companions, Adric, Nyssa, and Tegan take him to his TARDIS.
-Upon arrival, the Master's TARDIS materialises in front of Adric before departing, leaving him in an supposedly dazed state.
+Upon arrival, the Master's TARDIS materialises in front of Adric before departing, leaving him in a supposedly dazed state.
 Inside, the Doctor is delirious but asks to be taken to the "Zero Room", a room cut off from the universe, to allow him to recover.
-Adric seemingly programs the TARDIS to take them to safety, then follows the Doctor.
+Adric seemingly programmes the TARDIS to take them to safety, then follows the Doctor.
 In the depths of the TARDIS, the Doctor loses track of Adric, but eventually succeeds in replacing his clothes and finding the Zero Room.

 Tegan and Nyssa discover a terminal on the TARDIS that describes how to use the machine.
 They discover they are travelling rapidly to a pre-set time and destination, "Event One", the Big Bang, a trap set by The Master.
 After seeing a brief image of Adric caught in a web attempting to warn them, the women manage to bring the Doctor to the console room in time for him to jettison a quarter of the TARDIS' mass to provide enough thrust to escape the gravity field.
 They soon discover that the Zero Room was part of the jettisoned mass, so with the help of Nyssa the Doctor builds a temporary coffin-shaped zero cabinet from the Zero Room's doors.
 Tegan discovers information on the town of Castrovalva, an ideal place for the Doctor to recover, and directs the TARDIS there.